rbw/aiosnow/docs/reference/response.rst

 ========

-Concrete Models' API methods, such as :meth:`~aiosnow.models.table.TableModel.get_one` of :class:`~aiosnow.models.table.TableModel`, returns this object as response to HTTP requests.
+Concrete Models' API methods, such as :meth:`~aiosnow.models.table.TableModel.get_one` of :class:`~aiosnow.models.table.TableModel`, returns an instance of this class as response to HTTP requests.

 Some facts about this object:

-- Iterating over a Response yields items from Response.data
+- Iterating over a Response yields from Response.data
-- Accessing a Response as a dict returns the requested item from Response.data
+- When accessed as a dict, the requested item from Response.data is returned
-- Its object representation is a response overview
+- Its representation is a response overview

 API